playmint/ds/contracts/src/maps/tutorial-room-3/Readme.md

 ## 1. Preparation
 - Before starting, ensure that you have deployed an instance of Downstream locally using Docker.
 You can find instructions on how to do that in [Tutorial 1 here](../tutorial-room-1/README.md).
 - You should also copy the CastleOfTreasure .yaml, .sol and .js files out of the tutorial room 3 folder and paste them into your working folder.
+To save yo usome time drawing a map, you can also copy the Tile.yaml.

 ## 2. Create a new Quest